tudelft-cs4200/2019/project/ms2/lab5.md

 [Git documentation](/documentation/git.html#continue-from-previous-assignment) on
 how to create the `assignment-5-develop` branch from your previous work.

+### Example specification

+A complete example specification for the simply typed lambda calculus can be found at [STLC](lab5-example.html).

 ### Typing rules

 Name binding is specified through name binding and typing rules in a `.stx` file.
 Statix files must go in